Setup the FUSE environment

 First import is slow

-The first using FUSE (and your first simulation run) triggers precompilation that can take several minutes.
+Pkg.add("FUSE") already precompiles most dependencies.
+The first using FUSE and your first FUSE.init(...) smoke test can still take 5–15 minutes extra while remaining packages and actor code compile.
 This is normal and happens only once per Julia/FUSE version, not on every startup.

 3. Install the fusebot helper (optional but recommended). fusebot is a small command-line tool bundled with FUSE; its main job is to install the Julia Jupyter kernels (fusebot install_IJulia), plus a few related utilities.
+Run fusebot --help for the list of user commands.
 Install directory is picked by install_fusebot() automatically - the juliaup bin directory on a laptop, or ~/.local/bin under module load julia on HPC:

 FUSE.install_fusebot() # auto: juliaup bin, or ~/.local/bin on HPC